-Area counters are used with spreaders, sprayers and seeders to record data such as treated area, product used, operating time, average rate and productivity rate.
+Area counters are used with spreaders, and sprayers to record data such as treated area, product used, operating time, average rate and productivity rate.
 Area counters are not available when using ISO implements or Xlinks.

-Refer to the Spreader, Sprayer and Seeder operator manuals for more information.
+Refer to the Spreader, Sprayer operator manuals for more information.